MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If SVCB resolution fails due to a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!DoT=RFC7858}} or HTTPS
-{{!DoH=RFC8484}}), a SVCB-optional client SHOULD terminate the connection like a SVCB-reliant client would.
+{{!DoH=RFC8484}}), a SVCB-optional client SHOULD abandon the connection attempt like a SVCB-reliant client would.
 Otherwise, an active attacker could mount a downgrade attack by denying the user access to the SvcParams.

 A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive